Texas Paycheck Calculator — Zero State Income Tax (2026)

 Frequently Asked Questions — Texas Paycheck Calculator

-Texas paychecks are subject to federal income tax, Social Security tax (6.2%), and Medicare tax (1.45%).
+Texas paychecks are subject to: federal income tax (10–37% depending on income and filing status), Social Security tax (6.2% up to $184,500 wage base), and Medicare tax (1.45% on all wages).
 There is no Texas state income tax.
-Workers may also have voluntary deductions like 401(k), health insurance, or union dues that reduce net pay.
+Workers may also have voluntary pre-tax deductions like 401(k) and health insurance.

-Texas follows the federal minimum wage of $7.25 per hour as of 2025.
+Texas follows the federal minimum wage of $7.25 per hour as of 2026.
 Texas has not enacted a higher state minimum wage.
-Some Texas cities have attempted local minimum wage ordinances, but state law generally preempts them.
+Some local ordinances have attempted to set higher rates, but Texas state law generally preempts local minimum wage rules.

-Since Texas has no state income tax, the main way to reduce your overall tax burden is to maximize federal deductions.
-Contribute to a 401(k) or 403(b) plan (pre-tax contributions reduce taxable income), use an HSA if you have a high-deductible health plan, and claim all eligible federal deductions on your tax return.
+Since Texas has no state income tax, your only tax reduction levers are federal.
+Key strategies: contribute to a traditional 401(k) or 403(b) pre-tax (reduces federal taxable income), enroll in an HSA if you have a high-deductible health plan, contribute to a dependent care FSA, and ensure your W-4 accurately reflects your deductions and credits.